contentstack/cli/packages/contentstack-bulk-publish/README.md

   --content-type=<value>...
 The Contenttypes from which entries will be published --delivery-token=<value>     Delivery token for source environment --environments=<value>...
+Destination Environments --include-variants           Include Variants flag will publish all associated variant entries.
-Destination Environments --locales=<value>            Source locale --onlyAssets                 Unpublish only assets --onlyEntries                Unpublish only entries
+  --locales=<value>            Source locale
+  --onlyAssets                 Unpublish only assets --onlyEntries                Unpublish only entries